 I received this book for free from the library in exchange for an honest review.
 This does not affect my opinion of the book or the content of my review.

-This romantic suspense is a paperback edition that was published by Pocket Star on September 30, 2008 and has 371 pages.
+romantic suspense that was published by Pocket Star on September 30, 2008 and has 371 pages.

 Explore it on Goodreads or Amazon.

 Other books by this author which I have reviewed include Deadly Promises, Untraceable, Unspeakable, Unforgivable, Snapped, Twisted, Scorched, Exposed